Oxford Hawks Hockey Club Rules

 7.7 Honorary Membership.
-A person may be elected an honorary member of the Club by the Committee.
+A person may be elected an honorary member of the Club.
 Such members shall be exempted from paying subscriptions but shall nevertheless be entitled to all the privileges of membership.

 9. Subscriptions.
 A Vice President’s annual subscription and a member’s annual subscription and game fees shall be such sum as the members shall determine at the Annual General Meeting.
-Levels of subscription may be different for different categories of membership provided that they are set on a non-discriminatory and fair basis.
-All subscriptions shall become due on the 1st September in each year.
-The Committee may authorise members to pay their subscriptions by up to four equal instalments in the months of September, October, November and December provided that the instalments are paid by standing order or direct debit.
-If the subscription or any instalment is not paid within the calendar month of its due date, the member shall cease to enjoy the privileges of membership until payment is made.
-If the subscription or an instalment remains unpaid after two months of its due date, the Honorary Treasurer or Honorary Secretary will send to the member a written reminder of his arrears, and if the same remains unpaid after three months of its due date the member shall automatically cease to be a member of the Club.
+Levels of subscription and game fees may be different for the membership categories in Rule 7.4 and for the types of membership listed in Rule 7.5 provided that they are set on a non-discriminatory and fair basis.
+All subscriptions shall become due on a date in September in each year to be notified by the Committee.
+The Committee may authorise members to pay their subscriptions and game fees by instalments in the months from September to March.
+If the subscription or any instalment is not paid on its due date, the member shall cease to enjoy the privileges of membership until payment is made.
+If the subscription or an instalment remains unpaid after one month of its due date the member shall automatically cease to be a member of the Club.
 The Committee shall have the power to affix a notice in the clubhouse to the effect that a particular person has ceased to be a member under this rule.

 10. Resignation of Members.
 A member may resign from the Club by informing the Honorary Secretary in writing of his intention to do so.
 If a resignation is received after the 1st September in any year the member shall remain liable for that year's subscription.